 By Ground-Up Initiative (GUI)

-Ground-Up Initiative (GUI) is a non-profit organisation dedicated to building and promoting Singapore’s first low carbon footprint 5G village campus in its ‘Balek Kampung’ (Return to the Village) programme for a more Gracious, Green, Giving, Grounded and Grateful place to live as well as create a sustainable future through the 21st Century Kampung Culture.
+Ground-Up Initiative (GUI) is a non-profit organization dedicated to building and promoting Singapore’s first low carbon footprint 5G village campus in its ‘Balek Kampung’ (Return to the Village) program for a more Gracious, Green, Giving, Grounded, and Grateful place to live as well as create a sustainable future through the 21st Century Kampung Culture.

 By Edible Garden City and Comcrop Edible

 Garden City champions the “Grow Your Own Food” movement in land-scarce and import-dependent Singapore.
-They are made of a team of farmers that design and care for food gardens in urban areas and push forth initiatives that transform under-utilised metropolitan spaces into arable plots to grow produce.
+They are made of a team of farmers that design and care for food gardens in urban areas and push forth initiatives that transform under-utilized metropolitan spaces into arable plots to grow to produce.
 Comcrop is a farming enterprise that employs innovative agriculture technology on roof-top spaces in the city.
-With their accessible location, they engage students, housewives and retirees as their community of farmers.
-They are focused on producing vegetables efficiently, to eventually provide for 3% of Singapore’s entire vegetable intake
+With their accessible location, they engage students, homemakers, and retirees as their community of farmers.
+They are focused on producing vegetables efficiently to provide 3% of Singapore’s entire vegetable intake eventually.

 PEOPLE ENGAGING THE CITY